jth9819/threads-horse-race/README.md

 # Horse Race
-A horse race simulation using threads and reentrant locks
+A horse race simulation using threads and reentrant locks.

 ## Background
 This program was written as project 3 in my Advanced Computer Programming Course in my Fall 2021 semester.